Eng0AI/denuvo-slides-template/slides.md

 **How to patch?**

 - Denuvo has no integrity checks on API calls
-- just hook all API calls and return constant values
+- Just hook all API calls and return constant values

 ---